quicwg/wg-materials/CONTRIBUTING.md

 Issues that have consensus will be labelled as `editor-ready`.
 After the editor has incorporated a resolution into the specification, the issue can be closed.

 When a new draft is published, the design issues that have been closed since the last draft will be highlighted on the mailing list, to aid reviewers.
-If substantive new information is brought to our attention, issues can be reopened by the Chairs.

 ### Discretionary Design Issue Labels